burtherman/StreamBaseKit/README.md

 If you don't have one already, sign up for a [Firebase account](https://www.firebase.com/signup/).

-To use StreamBaseKit, you'll want to know about these classes:
+To use streams, you'll want to know about these classes:

 Class  |  Description
 -------|-------------